Updated: We've had a bit more time to play with the Acer Predator 21 X at CES 2017 and have updated our impressions.

 As it happens, the Predator 21 X is very real, and it's a marvel to look at.
 It requires two power supplies to provide juice to its dual GTX 1080 GPUs inside.

-The crazy doesn't stop there: it has a mechanical keyboard that uses Cherry MX switches, with RGB backlighting under each key.
-An Acer spokesperson on the booth didn't know which variation of Cherry's switch was in our demo sample, but they felt like Browns.
-It felt just as tactile and satisfying to use as any you'll find in our best gaming keyboard guide.
+The crazy doesn't stop there: it has a mechanical keyboard that uses Cherry MX Brown switches, with RGB backlighting built into each key.
+It felt just as tactile and satisfying to use as any keyboard you'll find in our best gaming keyboard guide.

 On the left-hand side of the keyboard are macro keys that can be used to fire off specialized commands in-game.
 Slip around the side, and you'll find a pair of full-sized USB ports alongside a microphone and headphone jack.